Kitten Born With Two Faces Beats Incredible Odds As She Celebrates 4-Month Birthday

 Duo required round-the-clock care that began with tube feeding.
 She was sickly when she was younger and had to be treated for several respiratory infections because she was “snotty and sneezy,” Tran said.

 But now that she is older, she is getting stronger and better.
 It has taken longer for Duo to learn typical cat behaviors such as walking, eating and going to the bathroom.
-Tran said that Duo still hasn’t adjusted to using a liter box, so she stays in an enclosed area and uses wee wee pads.
+Tran said that Duo still hasn’t adjusted to using a liter box, so she stays in an enclosed area and uses training pads.

 About half the size of a normal kitten her age, Duo has even learned to play like a normal cat.

-While Duo is coming along quite well, that doesn’t mean that she doesn’t experience a little trouble every once in a while.
+Though Duo is coming along quite well, that doesn’t mean that she doesn’t experience a little trouble every once in a while.
 Eating can be especially difficult.

 “She gets into conflicts about which mouth gets to eat, because both mouths want to eat,” Tran explained.